 Seniors who do not meet the income guidelines set forth for CSFP may attend distributions to receive a similar box of pantry staples through the Food Bank’s Senior Box program.
 Guests visiting the CSFP/Senior Box distributions are also able to access fresh fruits and vegetables while picking up their monthly box.

-View the Senior Nutrition & Wellness (CSFP) Distribution Schedule:
+View the Senior Nutrition & Wellness (formerly CSFP) Distribution Schedule:

 The Senior Nutrition & Wellness Program (CSFP) is a program of the USDA and is administered by the Nevada State Department of Administration, Purchasing Division; Food Distribution Program.
 The Food Bank of Northern Nevada is an equal opportunity employer and provider.
 Click here to view the complete non-discrimination statement.